carch-org/docs/docs/project/roadmap.md

 **Current Phase** *[ Advancing Script Development ]* <img src="https://cdn-icons-png.flaticon.com/128/4315/4315445.png" width="20" />

-*The project is now progressing through its development phase, focusing on creating scripts to simplify the Arch & fedora linux setup process.* 🛠️
+*The project is now progressing through its development phase, focusing on expanding and modularizing the scripts to support different distros.*

 ## Upcoming Features and Improvements ✨